Convert data formats

 NXLog Binary format

-The Binary format is a proprietary format that preserves all event fields when sending logs to another NXLog Agent instance or NXLog Platform.
+The Binary format is a proprietary format that preserves all event fields when sending them to another NXLog Agent instance or NXLog Platform.
 The NXLog Transport input and output modules use the Binary format by default.
 You can also use this format with other stream-oriented modules by specifying the InputType and OutputType directives.

 nxlog.conf